 Your scores on the Writing Section, including its essay portion, of the SAT Reasoning TestTM will be factored into the placement decision for your first-year English course though they are not used for admissions purposes.

-The average composite SAT score for our enrolling freshmen is 1160.
-If your score is below 1000, we recommend that you retake the test to try to raise it.
+The average composite SAT score for our enrolling freshmen is 1210.
+The average ACT score for our enrolling freshmen is 26.
+If your score is below 1100, we recommend that you retake the test to try to raise it.

-Class rank: We look for students in the top 30 percent of their class.
-For schools that don't use a ranking system, we consider a B average to be equivalent.
+Class rank: We look for students in the top 25 percent of their class.
+For schools that don't use a ranking system, we consider a 3.0 GPA or higher to be equivalent.

-Portfolio: Applicants to the Digital Design, Industrial Design and Interior Design majors are required to submit a portfolio of creative work.
-Detailed information about the portfolio requirement for these major can be found on the School of Art + Design website.
+Portfolio: Applicants to the Architecture, Digital Design, Industrial Design and Interior Design majors are required to submit a portfolio of creative work.
+Detailed information about the portfolio requirement for these majors can be found on the College of Architecture and Design website.

 - Completed application